MicrosoftDocs/entra-docs/docs/identity/devices/macos-psso-deployment-eocustomers.md

     * Create a [Direct enrollment](/mem/intune/enrollment/device-enrollment-direct-enroll-macos) policy using Apple Configurator.

 * For personally-owned devices, create a [Device enrollment](/mem/intune/fundamentals/deployment-guide-enrollment-macos#byod-device-enrollment) policy.
-With this enrollment method, end users open the Company Portal app and sign in with their Microsoft Entra ID.
-When the successfully sign in, the enrollment policy applies.
+With this enrollment method, end users open the Company Portal app and sign in with their Microsoft Entra ID user account.
+When the successfully signed in, the enrollment policy applies.

 For new devices, we recommend you pre-create and configure all the necessary policies, including the enrollment policy.
 Then, when the devices enroll in Intune, the policies automatically apply.